What Bash Scripting Is and Why Server Administrators Rely on It

 }

-You can call this function with different log files and size thresholds.
+You can call this function with different log files and size thresholds depending on what each log needs.

 rotate_log /var/log/nginx/access.log 100